502107/PrimerDesign-nf/README.md

 When working on the local machine, just run:
 ```
-./main.nf
+./main.nf -profile local
 ```
-> Or, `./main.nf -resume`
+> Or, `./main.nf -profile local -resume`

-When working on the HPC, for parallelisation of the primer design, move the files in `bin/mv_to_base_for_hpc/` to the base directory, and run:
+When working on the HPC, run:
 ```
-sbatch submit-main.nf
+./main.nf -profile slurm
 ```
-> `cleanup.sh` concatenates the primer output files after the pipeline finishes, and removes unnecessary files/directories.

 > [!NOTE]
 > - You can install the dependencies (i.e. conda/mamba and environment), as well as download missing reference genomes for `assets/refs/` by `./nf-install.sh`
 > - Currently we check either the forward or reverse primer, by changing the direction variable of the _PrimerDesign_ process inside `main.nf`, to either _forward_ or _reverse_.
-> - In the latest update we include the option to search for 2 primer pairs/gene, using the `\*_splt\*` files (i.e. run `./main_splt.nf` or `sbatch submit-main_splt.nf`.
-That workflow, uses 3kb padding/gene, and searches the _forward_ primer for the first primer pair, and the _reverse_ primer for the second.
-We also drop blast hits that are in the same scaffold as another gene (will soon update to only consider those that are in the same region of that scaffold).

 ## Documentation